dayspring422/Atm-simulation-project/README.md

 # Atm-simulation-project

 Overview
 This project is a simple ATM simulation written in Java.
 It demonstrates basic concepts of object-oriented programming, including classes, objects, inheritance, and encapsulation.
 The ATM simulation allows users to create accounts, log in, and perform various banking transactions such as viewing transaction history, making deposits, withdrawals, and transfers.
+This project now includes a graphical user interface (GUI) built using Swing.

 Features
 User account creation with unique ID and secure PIN